MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Batch/v1.1.4/New-AzureRmBatchAccount.md

 ```

 ## DESCRIPTION
-The **New-AzureRmBatchAccount** cmdlet creates an azure_2 Batch account for the specified resource group and location.
+The **New-AzureRmBatchAccount** cmdlet creates an Azure Batch account for the specified resource group and location.

 ## EXAMPLES